Can Error Mitigation Improve Trainability of Noisy Variational Quantum Algorithms?: Theoretical Results

-We can see that if we have $\rchi({\boldsymbol{\theta}_{1,2}},\varepsilon) > 1$, then error mitigation has succesfully increased the resolvability of the cost values corresponding to the cost values at $\thv_1$ and $\thv_2$.
+We see that if $\rchi({\thv_{1,2}},\varepsilon) > 1$, {then ${N_\text{EM}({\thv_{1,2}},\varepsilon)} < {N_\text{noisy}({\thv_{1,2}},\varepsilon)}$.
+Thus,} error mitigation has successfully increased the resolvability of the cost values corresponding to the cost values at $\thv_1$ and $\thv_2$.
 Note that this criterion is a necessary but not sufficient condition for error mitigation to reverse the effects of cost concentration on the cost landscape.
 Namely, it does not require the mitigated landscape to accurately reflect the noise-free landscape, and it does not account for other trainability issues such as proliferation of minima.
-If $\rchi({\boldsymbol{\theta}_{1,2}},\varepsilon) < 1$ then ${N_\text{noisy}({\boldsymbol{\theta}_{1,2}},\varepsilon)}<{N_\text{EM}({\boldsymbol{\theta}_{1,2}},\varepsilon)} $.
-This implies that error mitigation has exacerbated the resolvability issues associated with cost concentration and NIBPs, and it has been counterproductive in fixing these trainability issues.
+If $\rchi({\thv_{1,2}},\varepsilon) < 1$ then this implies that error mitigation has exacerbated the resolvability issues associated with cost concentration and NIBPs, and it has been counterproductive in fixing these trainability issues.

-For a general cost functions, the relative resolvability of cost function points after mitigation may vary significantly across the landscape, or be different for different choices of ansatzes and noise models.
-This motivates us to seek averaged measures of resolvability.
-We consider two types of averaging: first, an average over cost function points generated by a given ansatz, noise and cost; second, an average over a set of noisy states.
+For a general cost {function}, the relative resolvability of cost function points after mitigation may vary significantly across the landscape, or be different for different choices of ansatzes and noise models. {Specifically, we seek a more representative length scale to resolve rather than the cost difference between two arbitrary cost values.} This motivates us to seek averaged measures of resolvability.
+We consider two types of averaging: first, an {(``operationally-motivated'')} average over cost function points across a given cost landscape; second, a {(``physically motivated'')} average over a set of noisy states.